Rhombu123/cookieWebsite/README.md

 A delightful e-commerce website dedicated to selling artisanal, freshly-baked cookies.
 Our platform offers a seamless shopping experience for cookie enthusiasts to browse, order, and enjoy premium quality cookies delivered right to their doorstep.

+## 🔧 New Feature: User Profile with Order History

+- View your name, email, phone number, and newsletter preferences
+- See past orders including order date, quantity, status, and total cost
+-
 ### Setup instructions (how to run it locally)
 1. Clone the repository
        Open your terminal or command prompt and run the following command to clone the repository to your local machine: